lukcic/devops/security/headers.md

+Missing security headers doesn't necessarily create a vulnerability, app context must be understood first.
+Functionality of the app will help judge if there is a significant risk.
+Sometimes there is an intended feature why we don't want it.

+Some headers will weaken security if added, like CORS (disables SOP).
+Mostly they will strenghten security if added, like X-Frame-Options, CSP, HSTS, HTTPOnly Cookie.

 ### HTTP Strict-Transport-Security

 Header forces use of HTTPS transmission.
 In case of certificate error it disallows user to enter the site.
-First request may use HTTP without TLS.
+First request may use HTTP without TLS if there's no HTTPS redirect on server side.
+If webpage is accessed via HTTP browser ignores HSTS header, because in that case attacker is able to modify headers using MITM attack.
+Remedy can be `preload` parameter.
+Most modern browsers have feature to avoid HTTP requests.

-Server should automatically redirect HTTP to HTTPS with 307 (internal redirect code).
+Additionally server should automatically redirect HTTP to HTTPS with 307 (internal redirect code).

 Params:
 * max-age (required) - how long browser will remember setting (in seconds)